Quick, easy, and efficient price comparison across multiple BMW parts vendors.

 Alternate download methods and information

-I've had requests to make the pricing tool available for download in other formats, in order for some to download on different internet connections/workplace policies.
+I've received requests to make the pricing tool available in different formats in order for some users to download on various internet connections/workplace policies.
+This page simply exists to provide links and additional information to those who have requested it.

 If the links on the homepage don't work for you, please take a look at the following: